/user/index/surname("Johnson",<userID:int>)

 the colon.
 Some options include a single argument to further specify

 Keys are always encoded using the directory and tuple layers.
+All keys must include a directory prefix.
 Write queries create directories if they do not exist.

 @fdb.transactional